KineticCommunity/kapp-remedy-knowledge-management/README.md

 We also suggest you update this README with your own change summary for future bundle developers.

 ### Structure
 This default bundle uses our standard directory structure.
 Bundles are completely self contained so should include all libraries and markup needed.

 <code><pre>
 /*bundle-name*
   /*bundle*: Initialization scripts and helpers /*css*: Cascading style sheets.
 If you use Sass, check our the scss directory here.
-  /*images*: Duh.
+  /*images*: Stores images and favicons.
   /*js*: All javascript goes here.
   /*layouts*: One or more layouts wraps your views and generally includes your HTML head elements and any content that should show up on all pages.
   /*libraries*: Include CSS, JS or other libraries here including things like JQuery or bootstrap.